KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

-- Use issue codes to make the module list file smaller.
-- optimize progress information while running `npm run all`
+- Check if license in package.json matches the version in LICENSE file (I've seen some mismatches)
+- Statistics per module
+  - last update date
+  - number of unresolved GitHub issues to guess the module’s activation level or popularity
 - Compatibility with:
   - the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json>
   - and mmpm <https://github.com/Bee-Mar/mmpm>
-- Statistics per module
-  - last update date
-  - number of unresolved issues to guess the module’s activation level or popularity
+- optimize progress information while running `npm run all`
 - Also run the tests on MagicMirror² core?
 - Tests
   - Is repository reachable?
 Now the get_modules skript interupts if a repo isn't reachable.